 During the studies, with my dearest friends, I wrote and shot my first shortfilm, La vita è (Life is), and since that moment I never gave up on dealing with Cinema.
 After a dozen collaborations in other director’s shortfilms, I wrote and shot my second one, Spira(g)li (Glimmers), screened and awarded worldwide in more than twenty film festivals.

-In 2017 I co-founded Artchivio, a production company and creative collective based in Rome with which, among others, I curated and hosted the Artchivio Proietta (Artchivio Screens), an event thanks to whom more than twenty teams and directors had the opportunity to present their works in front of movie professionals, producers and distributors.
+In 2017 I co-founded Artchivio, a production company and creative collective based in Rome with which, among others, I curated and hosted the Artchivio Proietta (Artchivio Screens), an event thanks to whom more than twenty teams and directors had the opportunity to present their short films in front of movie professionals, producers and distributors.
 In 2019 I left my producer position in Artchivio to fully immerge myself into my constant search for beauty, meaning and rhythm, through film and beyond.
-I recently shot a third short film, currently in post-production, and I’m developing different projects both as writer and director.
+I recently shot a third short film, Senza paura!
+(Without Fear!), currently in post-production, and I’m developing different projects both as writer and director.

 Hoping that many of you will join us in this challenging, promising dance,

 my very best wishes,